 Purpose

-A member of the HR Administrator dynamic group needs to approve the change in the employee’s job information in order for the changes to take effect in the system.
-Until the change is approved, the proposed change is pending and the change is displayed in both the Job Information and Organizational Information subsections of the employee.
+A Member of the HR Administrator dynamic group needs to approve the change in the employee’s job information in order for the changes to take effect in the system.
+Until the change is approved, the proposed change is pending and the change is displayed in both the Job Information and Organizational Information subsections of the employee’s profile.

-In this process step, a member of the HR Administrator dynamic group will need to complete the workflow by selecting the job information change request, reviewing the changes to the employee’s job information and then lastly approving the request.

 Procedure